Where does IDF get its information from for the statistics found in the Diabetes Atlas?

 For projections, we only use changes in the predicted population and urbanization changes available from the UN Population Division.
 We do not include any predictions for changes in obesity or other risk factors.
 The projections are therefore quite conservative.

-Are undiagnosed cases part of the number of cases for 2013 or in addition to?
+Are undiagnosed cases part of the number of cases for 2014 or in addition to the total?

 Undiagnosed cases are already included in the total number of cases reported.

-I notice that some of the national prevalence country data is less than in the 5th edition of the Atlas.
+I notice that some of the national prevalence country data is less than the previous of the Atlas.
 Why is this?

-If the prevalence rates in some countries have decreased since 2012, how can IDF say that diabetes is on the increase?
+If the prevalence rates in some countries have decreased in recent years, how can IDF say that diabetes is on the increase?

-Looking at studies in the same country over several years there is no country which shows a decrease in diabetes.
-Every country with data on multiple years shows a consistent increase.
-Our estimates may have decreased in some countries because we were able to make some of our assumptions more precise and driven by data in new studies than in previous editions.
+Every country that has studies with consistent methodology over multiple years reports a consistent increase in diabetes.
+Our estimates may have decreased in some countries because we were able to make some of our assumptions more precise.
 Thus, actual numbers may change slightly but the overall trend is increasing for all countries.

 What are the main factors, according to the Atlas, driving the diabetes epidemic?

-There are a number of factors driving the diabetes epidemic but the most significant are those associated with type 2 diabetes: poor diet, more sedentary lifestyles, and increases in life expectancy.
-We also note a increase in type 1 diabetes in children although the causes of this are still being investigated, links have been found to environmental factors, trends in certain viruses, and early dietary habits.
+There are a number of factors driving the diabetes epidemic but the most significant are those associated with type 2 diabetes: poor diet, less physical activity, and increases in life expectancy.
+We also note an increase in type 1 diabetes of around 3% a year in children, and the causes of this are still being investigated.

 How does IDF propose we start to tackle this epidemic?